noiseprotocol/noise_spec/noise.md

 9.1.
 Dummy static public keys
 ------------------------------

-Consider a protocol where an initiator will authenticate itself if requested by the responder.
+Consider a protocol where an initiator will authenticate herself if requested by the responder.
 This could be viewed as the initiator choosing between patterns like `Noise_NX` and `Noise_XX` based on some value inside the responder's first handshake payload.